seansfkelley/seansfkelley.github.io/_drafts/seven-segment.md

 If you're curious, I wrote a [little Python script](/assets/seven-segment/generate.txt) to enumerate every possible shape, then prune ones violating the above rules.

+Something interesting I notice is that my brain is really good at reinterpreting the "backwards" shapes: for instance, I have a hard time not parsing {% svg "/assets/seven-segment/seven-segment.svg" data-segments="fegb" data-inline="" %} as 4.

 {% include next-previous.html %}

 [^1]: According to the infallible Wikipedia, 7-segment displays were invented decades before the Nixie tube, but were not practical until LEDs were invented decades _after_ the Nixie tube.
 It's also worth noting that the Nixie tube is a more flexible design, should you need to display a wider or different range of characters.